 Trump Takes Aim At A Centerpiece Of Obama's Environmental Legacy

-President Donald Trump will sign sweeping executive orders on Tuesday that take aim at a number of his predecessor's climate policies.
+President Trump will sign sweeping executive orders Tuesday that take aim at a number of his predecessor's climate policies.

-The wide-ranging orders and accompanying memorandums will seek to undo the centerpiece of former President Barack Obama's environmental legacy and national efforts to address climate change.
+The wide-ranging orders and accompanying memorandums will seek to undo the centerpiece of former President Obama's environmental legacy and national efforts to address climate change.

 It could also jeopardize America's current role in international efforts to confront climate change.